Elizabeth Turner Obituary (2020) - Tuscaloosa News

 She is survived by daughter Sharon Turner of Northport.
 Sons; Johnny Turner, Ricky Turner and Robert Turner (Derendal) all of Northport.
 Grandchildren; Shane Turner, April Stripling, Leslie Shultze, Nichole Sexton, Courtney Camp, Lacey Miller, Kristin Hawthorne, Adam Camp, Emily Turner and 19 great grand children and 3 great great grandchildren.

 Services will be held on Sunday November 22, 2020 at 2pm at Bethel Presbyterian Church with Chuck Weaver officiating.
 Burial immediately after at Bethel Presbyterian Cemetery.
 Arrangements by Sunset Funeral Home.
 Pallbearers; Ronnie Woods, Jamie Hawthorne, Jamie Taylor, Kyle Sexton, Blaze Montgomery, Will Patton and Glenn Boyd.
-Honorary pallbearers; Southern Care Hospice, Mawmaw's Best Buddies; Brittany and Alexis, Bronwyn Taylor.
+Honorary pallbearers; Southern Care Hospice, Mawmaw's Best Buddies; Brittany, Alexis, Mason and Bronwyn Taylor.

 Published in Tuscaloosa News from Nov.
 21 to Nov.
 22, 2020.